 1-Put a mat under your treadmill

 A treadmill mat will help eliminate a lot of treadmill static and is an effective counter-measure.
 There’s an added bonus to placing a rubber mat under your treadmill as well: it will help keep your motor compartment free of dust and debris.
 The static charge will also act as a vacuum of sorts; carpet fibers, pet hair, dirt and dust will get sucked up into the motor compartment, clog up the inner-workings and damage the treadmill.
 By placing a mat under the treadmill, you are not only reducing the static electricity, you are also protecting your motor and lower electronics board from and keeping it clean.

 2-Pay attention to what you are wearing

 3-Compensate for dry air

 A lot of people buy a treadmill for the home because in the winter months, they aren’t able run, jog or walk outside due to the inclement weather.
 In the winter, the air is much drier.
-You are more likely to get shocked by static electricity when there is little moisture in the air, so put a humidifier in the same room as the treadmill and set the humidity level to 50%.
+You are more likely to get shocked by static electricity when there is little moisture in the air.
+Try putting a humidifier in the same room as the treadmill and set the humidity level to 50%.
 You should see a difference shortly.

 4-Perform routine maintenance